It might seem like nothing more than a shoebox with a few small gifts tucked inside for a child who otherwise might get nothing for Christmas.

 “And after Bosnia, there was some other disaster and they expanded Operation Christmas Child,” Deb said, and today, shoeboxes carrying gifts and the Good News of salvation reach many parts of the globe.

-One year, Pastor Graham and daughter, Kelly, traveled with Franklin and Ross to Honduras to distribute shoeboxes and share the love of God.
+One year, Senior Pastor Graham and daughter, Kelly, traveled with Franklin and Ross to Honduras to distribute shoeboxes and share the love of God.

 Most of us will never know the impact an Operation Christmas Child shoebox can have on a child.
 But at least one member of Prestonwood understands completely.